Recess Activities: Be Black Baby at Recess

 Be Black Baby: A House Party Presents is a series organized by Simone Leigh.
-Recess hosted the inaugural Be Black Baby: A House Party Presents on March 13, 2010.
-This first evening of performance responded to Brian DePalma’s film “Hi Mom” (1970).
+Recess hosted the inaugural series on March 13, 2010.
+This first evening of performance responded to Brian DePalma's film Hi, Mom!
+(1970).
 Taking the film as a point of departure, the series continues to challenge traditional identity politics and question modes of cultural appropriation.

-The second event in the Be Black Baby series took place on September 10, 2010 and was co-organized by Uri McMillan.
-The evening featured performances and live tableaux will reinterpreting the inaugural Michael Jackson academic conference McMillan organized for Yale University in 2004.
-McMillan invited artists, intellectuals and performers to respond to Michael Jackson's larger than life persona.
+The second event in the Be Black Baby series took place on September 10, 2010, and was co-organized by Uri McMillan.
+The evening featured performances and live tableaux reinterpreting the inaugural Michael Jackson academic conference McMillan organized for Yale University in 2004.
+McMillan invited artists, intellectuals and performers to respond to Jackson's larger-than-life persona.